Proposition 33: Who is donating money for, against local rent control - Los Angeles Times

 Biggest opposition

-The opposition is backed by real estate investors, realtors and property managers including investor Michael K. Hayde with $1.9 million.
-The California Apartment Assn. has contributed nearly $55 million in opposition, and the California Assn. of Realtors has contributed $22 million.
+The opposition is backed by real estate investors, realtors and property managers including investor Michael K. Hayde with over $2.8 million.
+The California Apartment Assn. has contributed more than $88 million in opposition, and the California Assn. of Realtors has contributed $22 million.

 Times housing reporter Andrew Khouri contributed to this report.